The blog in year review 2024

 On the one hand, these monthly reviews were a very good anchor for me to write, especially to write on a regular base.
 Besides, it’s a lot of fun to review the month at the end of the month.
 On the other hand, I miss writing stand-alone posts that revolve around a specific topic.

-If it’s not a monthly review, then it’s usually about something related to photography or my photos that I want to present.
+If it’s not a monthly review, then it’s usually about Something with photography or my photos that I want to present.
 Is the focus of the blog going towards photography slowly?
 I don’t know.
 I don’t plan to but if it’s the topic I want to write about the most, then that would be it.
 But honestly, I’m still hoping that other topics will also (re)emerge ^^

 Time will tell.